You can have a final say on the Local Plan from 23 July to 17 September 2026 as part of the ‘Regulation 19 Publication’.

 As well as new homes, the Local Plan includes proposals to support the economy by protecting business space and high streets and the provision of new infrastructure such as schools, shops, health centres and improved local transport.

-Whilst it is challenging that some Green Belt land is being considered to meet national housing targets, the Local Plan will do all it can to protect the overwhelming majority of the Green Belt and the District’s environment and unique and special character.
+While some Green Belt land is being proposed to meet national housing targets, the Local Plan will continue to protect the overwhelming majority of the Green Belt and the District’s environment and unique and special character.